How to Create an Anonymous Blog So You Can Spread Your Message Without Exposing Your Identity

 Do you see how easy this is?

-To stay anonymous because you blog on controversial topics or whatever your reason, you are going to want to get domain privacy.
+If you want to create an anonymous blog or because you blog about controversial topics or whatever your reason, you are going to want to get domain privacy.

-If you have not set up your blog yet, you can do this with my blog set up.
-Just click the link that goes to the Bluehost landing page (it should say Build Your Own Blog on their page.)
+If you have not set up your blog yet, you can create your own blog with my set up on my homepage.
+Just click the link or on the orange button below that goes to the Bluehost landing page (it should say Build Your Own Blog on their page.)

 When you reach the “Create Account” segment of your new blog sign up, you will see a list of “Extras” that looks like this: